Private Lesson FAQs

 What is the cost investment for private lessons?

 For a half-hour lesson, tuition is $25 per lesson, paid monthly, with a 10% discount for siblings.
-For young beginners, a 25-minute lesson is $20, also paid monthly.
+For young beginners, a 20 or 25-minute lesson is offered, $17 and $20 respectively, also paid monthly.

 Materials will be needed to start with and then every 6-12 months; cost will range from $18-$22.
 The pace of private lessons is designed to match the needs, interest level, and goals of each child, so completing a level varies greatly from student to student.